colemickens/nixcfg/README.md

 - `shells/` some devenv style shells for developing go/rust apps under NixOS

 ## Notes

+#### Guiding Principals

+* Multi-user UNIX systems are inpractical, don't try too hard to optimize for it
+* That having been said, Home-Manager makes it easier to be disciplined about it
+* Everything is declarative
+* Everything is pinned (except `firefox-nightly` due to `nixpkgs-mozilla`)
+* Everything is reproducible (again, excepting the differences up the tree due to `firefox-nightly`)

+#### Look ma, no channels!

+My Nix usage involves NO channels.
+I do not use any of the NixOS channel infrastructure, other than the fact that I rebase my nixpkgs branch on the `nixos-unstable` branch/channel to take advantage of Hydra cache hits for store outputs.

+While the Nix Flakes proposal would solve additional problems, this allows me to at least get fully reproducible results.
+My default my system is built against a pinned nixpkgs, and all imports are pinned as well.
+I have to opt-in to updates to these imports, and they're reflected in the git history.

+The pieces required for this become more clear after reading the next section, and generally by following `./default.nix` down the rabbit hole.

 #### Pinned Imports & Code Layout